 In 1985 with the support of Robert Ressler, the Violent Criminal Apprehension Program (ViCAP) was developed and based at Quantico.
 A system that would collect and collate information on violent crimes across the country allowing connections between crimes and criminals to be made.

 The Psychology of Serial Killers

-In total they interviewed 36 serial killers and the data from this study formed the basis of their theories on organized and disorganized killers with personality types and behavioural traits also being gleaned from the information discovered during those interviews.
+In total, they interviewed 36 serial killers and the data from this study formed the basis of their theories on organized and disorganized killers with personality types and behavioral traits also being gleaned from the information discovered during those interviews.